Wherever you look online, you’re bound to find at least several PDF-enhancing apps and tools. But do you really need all of these?

 Even if you don’t like investing in advanced tools, you still need a few basic ones to help you get a grip of various document formats.
 For instance, a PDF converting tool that can turn PDFs into other formats and vice-versa is great to have around.

 Another great tool is Canva since it has a drag and drop interface that most beginners can use.
-This tool works well with small PDF files and can produce commercial print-ready documents.
+This pdf editor tool works well with small PDF files and can produce commercial print-ready documents.

 #3: PDF Templates